 Magnitude 4.4 earthquake shakes Los Angeles

 (CNN) — A magnitude 4.4 earthquake occurred in Los Angeles at 12:20 p.m.
 PT, according to the US Geological Survey.
-The quake had an initial reported intensity of 4.7 but has since been revised down to 4.4.
+The “notable” quake had an initial reported intensity of 4.7 but has since been revised down to 4.4, the agency said.

 The shallow quake was only 7.5 miles deep and directly under the populated areas of Los Angeles, so was likely felt widely despite the relatively modest intensity.